educatorplugin/ibeducator/readme.txt

 8. **Course Settings**

 == Changelog ==

+= 1.4.2 =
+* Fixed an issue when the plugin didn't load translation (.MO) file from the "languages" directory.
+It loaded the MO file from "wp-content/languages/plugins" directory.

 = 1.4.1 =
 * Improved UI for the following admin screens: edit payment, edit entry, edit member.